 • Head for the Naracoorte Caves National Park, South Australia’s only World Heritage-listed site, where you can see ancient fossils and lifesize reconstructions of extinct animals, just as David Attenborough did on the BBC’s Life on Earth.

-The Flinders Ranges are a cavalcade of color - from the red ochre deposits to the multicolored river red gums to the stark desert hue - and no effort has been waisted by Mother Nature to get this beautiful region right.
-Driving north from the Southern Ranges towns you'll be able to bushwalk through steep and jaggedy Mt Remarkable National Park, visit the almost-film-set
+The Flinders Ranges are a cavalcade of color – from the red ochre deposits to the multicolored river red gums to the stark desert hue – and no effort has been waisted by Mother Nature to get this beautiful region right.
+Driving north from the Southern Ranges towns you’ll be able to bushwalk through steep and jaggedy Mt Remarkable National Park, visit the almost-film-set-town of Quorn, and head north through the town of Hawker.
+The most remarkable site in all of the area, however, is Wilpena Pound inside Flinders Ranges National Park, which rewards your perseverance with an eighty-square-kilometer natural basin surrounded by a ring of ridges.
+North of the Flinders Ranges, the land really opens up into a vast and empty space; travelling through this harsh outback can be incredibly rewarding, with the out-of-this-world town of Coober Pedy front and centre.

 – Where to stay: Travelling north?
 The Wilpena Pound Resort is an incredibly popular (and amazingly plush) place to hang your hat at the end of the night, with campgrounds and permanent tents the perfect place for backpackers to spend the night.
 Of course, there’s also a homestead just south of Flinders Ranges National Park with a few cabins at the Rawnsley Park Station run by the YHA.